ELELAB/cancermuts/docs/tutorial.md

 ```py
 >>> gg = GlyGen('/data/databases/GlyGen/', database_file='human_proteoform_glycosylation_sites_uniprotkb_filtered.csv')
 ```
-Once the object is created we can add the position properties to our sequence object.
+Once the object is created we can add the property to our sequence object.

-GlyGen annotates glycosylation sites by adding a ptm_glycosylation property to the corresponding sequence positions.
+GlyGen annotates glycosylation sites by adding a ptm_glycosylation property to the  sequence.
 Each site is associated with a subtype that combines the glycosylation type (e.g. N, O) and the glycan name.

-If multiple glycosylation annotations are available for the same position, they are merged into a single property, and all subtypes are retained.
+If multiple glycosylation annotations are available for the same position, they are stored as separate entries in the `ptm_glycosylation` property object, and their subtypes are summarized in the table output.

 We can inspect the result as follows: